 Check for VPN for IP leaks

-Android is much less susceptible to DNS and WebRTC leaks than desktop platforms.
-Once connected, however, you should nevertheless check for IP leaks.
+Android is much less susceptible to DNS and WebRTC leaks than other desktop platforms.
+Once connected, however, you should nevertheless check for VPN leaks.
 Just in case.

 Using a dedicated VPN app from the Google Play Store is the easiest way to install a VPN on your phone.
 Other methods, however, are hardly difficult.